deep-t4run/NamasteReact/Notes.md

 - Dynamic routes
 - How to handle error in routes and create an error page for the same
 - Create forms using Formik

+# Class based components

+- Important:
+  1. render() method => we can't create class based component without this method.
+It returns jsx.
+  2. We create state variable inside constructor of the class.
+  3. Need to know why we do super(props) inside the constructor???